jfjordanfarr/Symplast/.mdmd/layer-1/04_Visual-Direction.md

     * **Palette:** Desaturated.
 Browns (Mud), Greys (Slate/Storm), and Faded Safety Orange (Oxidized Paint).
 * **Emotional Effect:** Claustrophobia, vulnerability, heaviness.

-### 1.2 Mode B: The Sensor Overlay (The "Blue Prince" Layer)
+### 1.2 Mode B: The Sensor Overlay (The Visual Unifier)
 This is the Augmented Reality view activated by the Lidar/Radar systems.
+It is the critical tool that makes the visual chaos of Mode A legible.
 * **Visual Target:** *Blue Prince* / Architectural CAD / 1980s Vector Graphics.
 * **Rendering Tech:** Post-Process Edge Detection, Depth-Based Color Banding, Flat Shading (Unlit).
 * **Key Elements:**
-    * **Clarity:** All fog and rain are removed.
+    * **The Unifier:** When active, the chaotic colors (pink ships, rusted barges) vanish.
+Everything becomes **Topography and Stress**.
     * **The Grid:** The chaotic mud terrain is rendered as a clean, wireframe mesh.
     * **Data Visualization:** Wind vectors appear as white streamlines.
 Stress points on the chassis glow red.
     * **Palette:** High Contrast.
 Deep Blue background, White vector lines, Cyan data points.